 For information on different types of cancer treatment click here.

 Other issues to think about during treatment include:

 - Anxiety - Children can become anxious, upset and depressed during their treatment.
 For information on how your child may be feeling, click this link.
 JT Talking leaflet - in Support section.

 - Lymphoedema (swelling that develops from a build-up of fluid in the body)

 - Effects on siblings – please click here for more information.

 - For information on possible side effects of treatment click here.

-- Useful, practical information for parents bringing their child into hospital.
+- Useful, practical information for managing family life.